Dungyichao/OPC_Data_Access/README.md

 We will discuss the technical side and design logic of the DCS in this section.

 ## 3.1 Basic User Interface Introduction (video)
-Please go the the following Youtube link: [Introduction to FCS Programming with 'Plant in a Box'](https://www.youtube.com/watch?v=BIW77bzX3i0) (1hr) to learn the basic usage of user interface and how to abstract the production process into HIS windows graph.
+Please go the the following Youtube link: [Introduction to FCS Programming with 'Plant in a Box'](https://www.youtube.com/watch?v=BIW77bzX3i0) (1hr) to learn the basic usage of user interface and how to abstract the production process into HIS windows graphic.
 The following link is the screenshot of the video of each step: [Video Screenshot folder](https://github.com/Dungyichao/OPC_Data_Access/tree/main/image/Youtube%20Tutorial).

 ## 3.2 Design and Hardware Relationship